-There’s something innately wrong with proponents of a British exit from the European Union (Brexit) citing Winston Churchill as a ‘would-be’ supporter of leaving the EU.
-It’s not that his views aren’t relevant or worth speculating on, but they must surely be the most redacted and decontextualised of any political leader in the world.
-Anyone can cite a Churchill anecdote, aphorism or stirring quote, but few ever take the time to understand the man and how his views oscillated across his 90 years on this earth.
+There’s something innately wrong with Brexit proponents Brexit citing Winston Churchill as a ‘would-be’ supporter of leaving the EU.
+It’s not that his views aren’t relevant or worth speculating on, but they must surely be the most decontextualised of any political leader in British history.

 The many Churchills, the many Europes

 Sir Winston Spencer Churchill is almost exclusively remembered for having saved Britain and Europe from Nazi Germany in the Second World War.
 This fact alone is claimed both British nationalists and Europhiles as evidence for their own modern political causes, but usually after a selective reading of the facts.

 “We shall fight them on the beaches” delivered to the House of Commons, 4 June 1940

 Before the war, Churchill had favoured an isolationist attitude towards continental Europe.
 In 1930, he commented to the American The Saturday Evening Post that a “European Union” was possible between continental states but without Britain’s involvement:

 “We see nothing but good and hope in a richer, freer, more contented European commonality.
 But we have our own dream and our own task.
 We are with Europe, but not of it.
 We are linked but not compromised.
 We are interested and associated but not absorbed.”